digital-asset/daml/docs/source/daml/reference/templates.rst

 ***************

-Whenever a template is defined, a record is implicitly defined with the same name and fields as the template.
+Whenever a template is defined, a record is implicitly defined with the same name and fields as that template.
 This record structure is used in Daml code to represent the data of a contract based on that template.

 Note that, in the general case, the existence of a local binding ``b`` of type